 Growing the Beard: The reaction towards Season 2 of The Gauntlet is considerably more positive than the reaction towards Season 1.
 It probably helps that there's a mix of people besides community members.

 Michael talking about Rooster Teeth on his personal channel before he was officially hired.

 In The Gauntlet, Team Internet Celebrity claim they'll go on to be the winners of the tournament.
-They come last in the KOTH match in Halo, and are the first to be eliminated- with Gavin of all people managing to beat iJustine in spite of 1) a massive time delay for AH because Michael had lagged behind a bit, 2) Gavin being an iffish gamer, and 3) Greg Miller having gained a huge head start on the other teams.
+They come last in the KOTH match in Halo, and are the first to be eliminated- with Gavin of all people managing to beat iJustine in spite of, one, a massive time delay for AH because Michael had lagged behind a bit, two, Gavin being an iffish gamer, and three, Greg Miller having gained a huge head start on the other teams.

 To an extent, the entire Rooster Teeth crew toward each other, particularly among the Achievement Hunter group.
 They will often make homoerotic comments/jokes about each other and themselves, especially since the discovery of Michael/Gavin (and shipping in general).